Grace Lee Whitney

 Grace Lee Whitney (born Mary Ann Chase; April 1, 1930 – May 1, 2015) was an American actress and singer.
 Her entertainment career spanned over a half century in a variety of capacities in radio, on stage, in music as a singer and songwriter, in television and in movies.
 She played Janice Rand on the original Star Trek television series and subsequent Star Trek films.

 Early life

-Whitney was born on April 1, 1930, in Ann Arbor, Michigan and was adopted by the Whitney family, who changed her name to Grace Elaine.
+Whitney was born in Ann Arbor, Michigan and was adopted by the Whitney family, who changed her name to Grace Elaine.
 The family moved to Detroit where Whitney attended school.
 She started her entertainment career as a "girl singer" on Detroit's WJR radio at age 14.
 After she left home, she began to call herself Lee Whitney, eventually becoming known as Grace Lee Whitney.
 In her late teens, she moved to Chicago, where she opened in nightclubs for Billie Holiday and Buddy Rich and toured with the Spike Jones and Fred Waring bands.
 During this time she trained to be a nurse for a year.